ScottMonaghan/Star_Wars_Fall_of_the_Jedi.mrpitiful_fan_edit/readme.md

   * ![Target V3](http://imgur.com/DaiH7Ss.png)
 4. Be sure the Sequence pane is selected and press the down arrow key until the blue scrubber is lined up exactly at the beginning of the clip in V3 as so:
   ![Align Scrubber](http://imgur.com/mwqLYOT.png)
-5. Click the eye icon to toggle the visibility on and off on V3 while watching the Preview pane.
+5. Click the eye icon to toggle the visibility on and off on V3 while watching the Preview pane
   * You should see no change or jump in the preview window.
-  * If you do, slide the V2 clip left/right until it lines up perfectly to the frame.
+  * If you do, slide the V2 clip left/right until it lines up perfectly to the frame
   * The preview window should look like this:
   * ![Properly Aligned Preview Window](http://imgur.com/HAcXSe4.png)
-6. **IMPORTANT: make sure to toggle OFF visibility of V3 when done** otherwise you might end up rendering the reference frame in the final cut.
+6. **IMPORTANT: make sure to toggle OFF visibility of V3 when done** otherwise you might end up rendering the reference frame in the final cut
 7. Repeat steps 1-6 for Episode II and Episode III

 ### VI: Export the Main Sequence!
 1. Find the "Star_Wars_Fall_of_the_Jedi.mrpitiful_fan_edit.x.x" sequence in the Project pane.